t3ersa00/Bundle-E/README.md

-# Tervetuloa!
+# Tervetuloa!:+1:

 **Tämä on koulutehtäväni** kurssille pivlipalvelut, tässä toteutan tehtävää <ins> Bundle E. </ins>

-[Linkki tälle sivulle: ] (https://github.com/t3ersa00/Bundle-E)
+Linkki tälle sivulle: https://github.com/t3ersa00/Bundle-E

-_
-- Website must be public
+- _Website must be public_
-- Use at least handful of Github flavour markdown features to format the web page
+- _Use at least handful of Github flavour markdown features to format the web page_
-- Document your work progress with few screenshots to the learning diary
+- _Document your work progress with few screenshots to the learning diary_
-- Write the Github page address to the learning diary so that your peer reviewers can verify it easily
+- _Write the Github page address to the learning diary so that your peer reviewers can verify it easily_
-- Keep the pages available until you have received your course grade _
+- _Keep the pages available until you have received your course grade_